theresali-apple/ecs-nginx/README.md

 The benefit of store state file in S3 is that multiple team members can work together without having conflict and messing up the state file.

 # main.tf:
-main stack which calls all nested stacks.
+main set of configuration which calls all nested modules.

 # vpc module:
 Define the vpc and subnets where the infrastructure is built in.